TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/04_lesson/lesson.md

     * Check student progress and completion of the lab, wrap up by taking any final questions.

 ###Accommodation/Differentiation
+Use the following as an extension activity for students that are moving quickly:
 * Convert and finish the following SNAP Vending Machine program in Python.
 ![](Lesson 2.04 Conditionals - Vending Machine.png)